raphaeltraviss/CS193P-2015/README.md

-# NegaCalc: CS193P Graphic Calculator Solution
+# NegaCalc: CS193P Programming Project 1, 2 and 3 Graphing Calculator Solution
 This is my solution for the graphing calculator assignment in CS193P.

 ## What is included?